dlozanob/My-Notes/Señales y Sistemas II.md

 - Nombre completo y principal expectativa de cursar la asignatura

-Hi there, my name is Daniel Lozano Barrero and i'm really excited to take this class, i expect to learn the very basics of the assignature as well as complex concepts applied to the automation industry today.
+Hi there, my name is Daniel Lozano and i'm really excited to take this class, i expect to learn the very basics of the assignature as well as complex concepts applied to the automation industry today.
-My main goal is to gain knowledge and experience for my professional future in the practice of my career and enjoy each moment of this promising journey.
+My main goal is to gain knowledge and experience for my professional future and enjoy each moment of this promising journey.

 - Tres características o atributos personales en aspectos técnicos de ingeniería relacionados con el curso